 We have a strong preference for candidates with statistical programming experience.
 However, some prior fellows have started the job with only minimal prior programming experience, but with exceptional enthusiasm and a willingness to learn.
 Since many Stanford faculty are pushing the frontiers of data science in a variety of fields (e.g., computer science, statistics, economics, and political science), past fellows have frequently taken advantage of the opportunity to enhance their skill sets in these areas.

 Applicants with OPT are eligible for the fellowship, and applicants who require J-1 visa sponsorship may also meet eligibility requirements.
-However, due to the pandemic, the availability of a visa or work authorization will depend on current government, travel, and embassy restrictions.
 You may read more about visas here.

 Professors will work with new hires to determine a mutually agreeable start date.
 Fellowships typically begin in the late spring or early summer to allow for sufficient overlap between incoming and departing fellows, although earlier and later start dates can sometimes be accommodated.